Retire in Grand Junction. Tips and advice from local REALTOR, Paul Aspelin. Licensed in Colorado.

 2. Abundance of Outdoor Activities

-The Grand Valley offers retirees an array of outdoor recreational opportunities, such as hiking, biking, fishing, golfing, and more.
-This ensures an active and fulfilling lifestyle in retirement.
+The Grand Valley offers retirees an incredible array of outdoor recreational opportunities, including hiking, biking, fishing, and golfing—making it easy to maintain an active and fulfilling lifestyle in retirement.

 Talbott's Cider Co in Palisade, CO showing variety of hard ciders